Deandre Baker

-Deandre Lamar Baker (born September 4, 1997) is an American football cornerback who is a free agent.
-He played college football at Georgia and was drafted by the New York Giants in the first round of the 2019 NFL Draft.
-Baker only played a single season with the Giants before being released by them due to charges of armed robbery, which were later dropped.
+Deandre Lamar Baker (born September 4, 1997) is an American professional football cornerback for the DC Defenders of the United Football League (UFL).
+He played college football at Georgia and was selected by the New York Giants in the first round of the 2019 NFL draft.
+Baker played one season with the Giants before being released by them due to charges of armed robbery, which were later dropped.
 He has also been a member of the Kansas City Chiefs.

-High school career
+Early life

-During his time at Miami Northwestern Senior High School, Baker was an All-American Sprinter and participated in the 4 × 100 metres relay on the second leg.
+During his time at Miami Northwestern Senior High School, Baker was an All-American sprinter and participated in the 4 × 100 metres relay on the second leg.

 College career

-Baker signed with Georgia on national signing day, despite speculation that he would sign with Texas based on a tweet he sent out the night before.
+Baker signed with Georgia on National Signing Day, despite speculation that he would sign with Texas based on a tweet he sent out the night before.
 As a true freshman at Georgia in 2015, Baker played in 11 games.
 During the 2016 season, Baker was injured in a game against Vanderbilt.
 He recovered, but was later injured against Georgia Tech.
-Following the 2017 season, Baker was named to the Second-team All-SEC.
+Following the 2017 season, Baker was named to the Second-team All-Southeastern Conference.
 Baker considered declaring for the 2018 NFL draft, but he ultimately elected to return to school for his senior year.

-Baker was one of the best defensive backs in college football in his senior season.
+Baker was one of the best cornerbacks in college football in his senior season.
 He allowed only 175 yards and a 40.2 NFL passer rating to opposing receivers in 2018, which both ranked in the top 5 of all draft eligible cornerbacks with a minimum of 300 coverage snaps.
 He was named a consensus 2018 All-American and won the Jim Thorpe Award, awarded to the best defensive back in college football.
 Over his entire 4-year tenure at Georgia, Baker only allowed one touchdown.
-Baker entered the 2019 NFL Draft as one of the best defensive back prospects.
+Baker entered the 2019 NFL draft as one of the best cornerback prospects.